Veeresh464/Intelligent-task-offloading-in-private-5G-networks/Private 5G Setup Guide/Steps-1-7/Step-3-srsRAN-Setup.md

 - Change the amf addess to IP address of **PC(Where open5gs is installed)** and bind_addr to **IP address of local machine** in case of multi node setup.
 - Keep the PLMN code to 00101 and tac 7 (OR same as used in configuration of Open5gs.)

 **Singlenode setup**

 ![image](https://github.com/user-attachments/assets/d4e2ac7e-c098-4beb-ac25-d7666ba218a6)

 **Multinode setup**

 ![image](https://github.com/user-attachments/assets/3b2abf2c-d8d0-4389-9135-6c85bc26fd68)

+## 🎉 Hurrah!
+You have successfully completed the srsRAN setup 🎉

 ![image](https://github.com/user-attachments/assets/155a7bb3-7058-4b50-9fa7-3091f8caad49)